Error estimates for numerical approximations of a nonlinear gradient flow model: Introduction

-Error estimates for semi-discretisations for \eqref{model:rtvf} have been studied in two more general diffusion models.
-Kunstmann, Li, and Lubich \cite{kunstmann2018runge} propose an implicit Runge-Kutta time discretisations for diffusion model with smooth flux using functions that are \((n+1)\)-differentiable in time, and prove that the \(W^{1, \infty}\)-convergence rate in time step is of order \(n\).
-Li, Ueda, and Zhou \cite{li2020second} propose a time discretisation scheme for a non-linear parabolic equation that contains \eqref{model:rtvf} using \(H^n\) (\(n=0,1,2,3\)) functions, and show that the \(H^n\)-convergence rate in time step is \((2-n/2)\).
+Error estimates for semi-discretised schemes for \eqref{model:rtvf} have been studied in both temporal and spatial cases.
+Kunstmann, Li, and Lubich \cite{kunstmann2018runge} show the convergence of an implicit Runge-Kutta time discretisation for a diffusion model (that includes \eqref{model:rtvf}) with an assumption on the exact solution that is \((n+1)\)-differentiable in time and the convergence rate \(\mathcal{O}(\delta t^{n+1})\).
+Li, Ueda, and Zhou \cite{li2020second} establish error estimates for a temporal discretisation scheme of a nonlinear parabolic equation using functions in Sobolev space \(W^{n,2}\) (\(n=0,1,2,3\)), with rate \(\mathcal{O}(\delta t^{2-n/2})\).
+Deckelnick and Dziuk \cite[Lemma 5.1]{deckelnick1995convergence} show the convergence of \eqref{model:rtvf}(with \(\lambda = 0\)) for the spatial discretisation, using finite elements, with rates \(\mathcal{O}(h^2|\ln h|^2)\) and \(\mathcal{O}(h|\ln h|)\) for the approximations of solution and gradient respectively; however, this result requires smooth boundary \(\partial \Omega \in C^5\) and initial data \(u_0 \in C^5(\overline{\Omega})\).

-However, the error estimate for full discretisations for \eqref{model:rtvf} has only been analysed in the context of finite element.
-Feng and Prohl \cite{Feng2003AnalysisOT} show that the conforming finite element approximation (using piece-wise linear function) converges to the exact solution in \(L^2(\Omega)\) with quadratic order in mesh size.
-Li and Sun \cite{li2014linearized} linearise an implicit conforming finite element scheme for \eqref{model:rtvf} (with \(\lambda = 0\)) using continuous piecewise degree \(n\) polynomial by freezing the diffusion coefficient in the previous time step, and show that its \(L^2\)-convergence rate is order 1 in time step and order \((n+1)\) in mesh size.
-Akrivis and Li \cite{akrivis2021linearization} linearise an implicit finite element scheme for diffusion equation with smooth flux using Newton's method, and proved the \(L^{\infty}(0,T;L^2(\Omega))\)-convergence rates for the approximate solution and its gradient are \(2 - \xi\) and \(1 - \xi\) (where \(\xi\) is some constant that can be arbitrarily small) in mesh size respectively, and order 1 in time-step.
+However, the error estimates for fully discretised schemes for \eqref{model:rtvf} have only been analysed in the context of conforming finite element.
+Feng and Prohl \cite{Feng2003AnalysisOT} establish error estimates for approximations of solution and gradient using conforming P1 finite element approximation, with rates \(\mathcal{O}(h^2)\) and \(\mathcal{O}(h)\) respectively.
+Li and Sun \cite{li2014linearized} show the convergence of a mixed implicit conforming finite element scheme (with the diffusion coefficient being explicit) for \eqref{model:rtvf} (with \(\lambda = 0\)) using continuous piecewise degree \(n\) polynomials with rate \(\mathcal{O}(h^{n + 1})\).
+Bartels, Diening, and Nochetto \cite{bartels2018unconditional} provide error estimates that control the influence of both the regularization and the semi-implicit discretization.
+Akrivis and Li \cite{akrivis2021linearization} linearise an implicit finite element scheme for diffusion equation with smooth flux (that includes \eqref{model:rtvf}) using the Newton's method, and proved the convergence rates for the approximate solution and its gradient are close to \(2\) and \(1\) in mesh size respectively.